nkabbara/mow-scripts/README.md

 # mow-scripts
-Scripts used at Motors On Wheels (MoW) to make life easy-ier
+Scripts used at Motors On Wheels (MoW) to make life easy-ier.
+We decided not to write tests for these since they're not mission critical (no decisions are made based on them), but I still get butterflies in my stomach whenever I run them to make sure they're functional.

 ## daily-reporter.rb